How to Fix Your Sleep Schedule

 Expert advice that'll lay the groundwork for the deep, restful sleep of your dreams.

 The bad news first: Canadians are sleeping less than they should.
 One in three of us don’t get enough rest, and, according to a 2018 Statistics Canada report, our nighttime insomnia symptoms jumped by 42 per cent over eight years.
-Chronic stress and a more sedentary lifestyle—both of which increased during the pandemic—are two reasons for that.
+Chronic stress and a more sedentary lifestyle—both of which have increased since the beginning of the pandemic—are two reasons for that.

 If you don’t get enough sleep, the negative effects on your health can be profound.
 Once you reach your 50s, if you’re sleeping less than the recommended seven hours a night, your risk of developing dementia jumps by 30 per cent.
 That is, if you make it to that point.
 Inadequate sleep also increases the risks of heart attack, stroke, hypertension, obesity, diabetes and other health issues.

 On the flip side, a restorative sleep is good medicine, a natural elixir that far exceeds the benefits of any pill.
 And getting enough keeps you mentally sharp during the day, better able to deal with life’s stresses and conflicts.